 Mythe Bridge spans the Severn shortly before the turning onto the River Avon and Tewkesbury, I do like a good Tewkesbury!
 Designed by Thomas Telford it was built in 1826, one large elegant iron span with a criss crossed structure.
 In 1992 the bridge was strengthened so that it could withstand modern traffic weighing up to 17 tonnes.

 We continued round to the right on the Severn towards Upper Lode Lock.
 When it came into sight Mick called the Lockie, but only got the answer phone.
 Up along the side of the lock we could see him being busy cutting grass, no chance he’d hear the phone.
 So we trod water as there wasn’t really anywhere to tie up to until he spotted us.
 The light flashed red and then turned to green and we were in.
 We started to sort our ropes out, but the Lockie said we needn’t as we were on our own.
 The lock is an unusual shape as it widens out towards the bottom gates.
-The Lockie had set the lock for a boat coming down stream, but it hadn’t shown, most probably stopped somewhere enroute, so he’d had to refill the huge lock for us.
+The Lockie had set the lock for a boat coming up stream, but it hadn’t shown, most probably stopped somewhere enroute, so he’d had to refill the huge lock for us.
 The river level board was showing green above the lock, and amber falling water levels below.

 Verbal instructions were given to us about our approach to Gloucester Lock.
 You need to call the Lockie as you approach Upper Parting, where the river splits three miles out, take the channel to the left.
 Then as the lock comes into sight slow down.
 If the red light is flashing hang back, pass a stern rope around the chains on the wall and wait for the light to go green.
 This is because in this lock you go up and the paddles that empty it can cause quite a bit of turbulence.
 Then on the green follow the profile of the wall, don’t pull outwards, into the lock with a bit of umph so as not to get pulled to the right and down the channel that leads to the weir.
 Instructions received and understood we were allowed on our way.